notoriouslogank/harbinger/README.md

 When launched in this manner, Harbinger will automatically create a new tmux session with two panes and attach to it.
 In the first pane, the Minecraft Server instance will launch; in the second pane, the Harbinger bot instance will launch simultaneously.
 At this point, the tmux session can be safely detached and continue running in the background.

-Please see the [tmux Github repository](https://github.com/tmux/tmux/wiki) for more information.
+Please see the [tmux Github repository](https://github.com/tmux/tmux/wiki) for more information and support.

 ```bash
 python3 harbinger.py